aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 Auth::routes(['verify' => true]);
 ```

+By default Laravel triggers a notification when a user completes the registration step to send a verification email when the `Auth::routes` method has this feature enabled via the  `['verify' => true]` parameter.

 ## Queuing the verification email

+The email verification email is not queued by default and is sent as part of the registration request flow when enabled.

-By default Laravel triggers a notification when a user completed the registration step to send a verification email when the `Auth::routes` method has this feature enabled via the  `['verify' => true]` parameter.
+The framework triggers a notification to send the email verification email after the user is added to the database.

-This notification directly sends the email as part of the web request by calling the sendEmailVerificationNotification() method on the User class.
-The sendEmailVerificationNotification method is included in the User class through the extended `Illuminate\Foundation\Auth\User` class:
+ The notification sends the email by calling the `sendEmailVerificationNotification()` method on the `App\User` class.
+The `sendEmailVerificationNotification` method is included in the `App\User` class through the `Illuminate\Foundation\Auth\User` class (aliased as `Authenticatable`) that is extended by `App\User`:

 ```php
 namespace App;